AwrenNuit/logic-practice/tues-12-24/README.md

+# Problem
-# Create a function that takes two numbers and a mathematical operator + - / * and will perform a calculation with the given numbers.
+Create a function that takes two numbers and a mathematical operator + - / * and will perform a calculation with the given numbers.

 ## Examples
 calculator(2, "+", 2) ➞ 4